HendrikCromboom/name-of-your-business/README.md

 Start a company together and set up a working website.
 4 man team, 4 pages, 3 days.
-The Angels had their task laid out for them and as they know the best laid pland rarely come together.
+The Angels had their task laid out for them and as they know - the best laid plans rarely come together.

 ---